imamhs/imamhs/README.md

 - 👋 Hi, I’m Imam
 - 👀 I’m interested in simulation, system design, data modelling, gaming, Linux, operating systems and many more
+- 👀 I’m interested in Linux based system design and deployment
+- 👀 I’m interested in high level abstractions and system specification and design for efficiency
-- 🌱 One of things I’m currently learning is data predicting
+- 🌱 One of things I’m currently learning is numerical data predicting and structure
 - 💞️ Are you interested in collaborating on the above things?
 - 📫 Reach out to me via emamhd@gmail.com